tfkachmad/8-Week-SQL-Challenge/Case-Study-1-Dannys-Diner/Case-Study-1-Dannys-Diner-Solution.md

 <br>

-1. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?
+10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?

-    -
+    - Create a CTE for each customer, their join date, and add their join date by 7 using `DATEADD`
+    - Find the points each customer made for their orders based on the required condition above
+    - Sum the total points from each order customer made

     <br>